Punjab minister mocks Sukhbir Badal, says SAD leader took 'vaccine worth Rs 62,000' | Health

 Punjab minister mocks Sukhbir Badal, says SAD leader took 'vaccine worth Rs 62,000'

-Punjab Health Minister Balbir Singh Sidhu on Thursday mocked SAD chief Sukhbir Singh Badal for criticising the state government on vaccine procurement issue, claiming that the former deputy chief minister got a vaccine worth Rs 62,000 administered after he tested positive for COVID-19.Sidhus remarks were in response to Badals criticism of the Punjab government.The minister did not elaborate but appeared to be referring to the recently-introduced Roches antibodies cocktail drug priced at Rs 59,750 per dose launched this week in India.
+Punjab Health Minister Balbir Singh Sidhu on Thursday mocked SAD chief Sukhbir Singh Badal, claiming that the former deputy chief minister got a vaccine worth Rs 62,000 administered after he tested positive for COVID-19.Sidhus remarks were in response to Badals criticism of the Punjab government over vaccine procurement.The minister did not elaborate but appeared to be referring to the recently-introduced Roches antibodies cocktail drug priced at Rs 59,750 per dose launched for restricted emergency use.

 - Country: